Melissa Etheridge: Early life and career

 Etheridge was born in Leavenworth, Kansas, the younger of two daughters of Elizabeth (Williamson), a computer consultant, and John Etheridge, an American Constitution teacher at her alma mater, Leavenworth High School.
 John Etheridge died in August 1991.

-Etheridge began guitar lessons aged eight.
+Etheridge began guitar lessons when she was eight.
 She started to play in local country music groups in her teenage years and graduated from high school in 1979.
 While attending college at Berklee College of Music, Etheridge played the club circuit around Boston.
 After three semesters, Etheridge decided to drop out of Berklee and move to Los Angeles to attempt a career in music.